xraypy/xraylarch/doc/xafs/diffkk.rst

         fp                array of KK transformed :math:`f'(E)`
        ================= ===============================================================

-All four arrays are on the same data grid as the input data.
+All four arrays are on the same energy grid as the input data.

 Here is an example script to make the figure shown above: